- 1 Autumn leaves

 - 2 Exceptions – when is it best to collect leaves?

-For quite some time, there has been a culture of thought that believes that in autumn we must all rush around and collect up every fallen leaf.
-The belief that a garden needs to be deep cleaned and emptied of leaves and fallen branches has spread through communities and families, passed from one generation to another.
+For quite some time, there has been a culture of thought and belief that in autumn we must all rush around and collect up every fallen leaf.
+The belief that a garden needs to be deep cleaned, swept and emptied of all its fallen leaves and windswept branches has spread through communities and families, passing from one home to another, across the country.

 However, I disagree.
-I believe that it is much better for the soil and for wildlife, if where we can, we leave the leaves under the tree or shrub they fell from, where the leaves can enhance the soil, help beneficial fungi, and provide a place where hedgehogs can hibernate.
+I believe that it is much better for the soil and for wildlife, if where we can, we leave autumn leaves under the tree or shrub they fell from; here the leaves will enhance the soil, help beneficial fungi, and provide a place where hedgehogs can hibernate.

-Hedgehogs hibernate in piles of fallen leaves, often under hedges or beneath trees.
-At one time I had a large garden.
-I never collected up autumn leaves, I left them where they fell.
-Each autumn and winter, I would find hedgehogs hibernating in shallow patches of leaves, under the trees and in out of the way locations, around the boundary of my garden.
+Hedgehogs choose to hibernate in piles of fallen leaves, often under hedges or beneath trees.
+Some years ago, I was very fortunate to live in a small home with a large garden (Oh, how I long for my old garden!).
+I’ve always celebrated the blessings that autumn leaves bring us, so I left the leaves where they fell.
+Every autumn and winter, I would find hedgehogs hibernating in shallow patches of leaves, in the shelter of my hedges, beneath the trees, and in out of the way locations, around the boundaries of my garden.

 Leaf blowers and garden vacuums

 I detest leaf blowers and garden vacuums!
-I am always amazed at how long some gardeners spend outside, with heavy leaf vacuuming machines draped over their shoulders, charged by a fixed and absolute determination to collect up every fallen leaf in the vicinity, whisking any morsel of debris away.
+I am always amazed at how long some gardeners spend outside with heavy leaf vacuuming machines pulling at their shoulders, charged by a fixed and absolute determination to collect up every fallen leaf in the vicinity, whisking any morsel of debris away.
 To me, this is not a positive or joyous activity.

 Like many things in life, this has a ripple effect.
 People see others using these machines and they feel that using a leaf blower must be an easier option or somehow the secret to a better life.
-After becoming aware of their neighbours clearing their gardens, many folk simply feel obligated to do the same.
-They don’t want to let their side of the street or their family down, so they’re compelled to head outside and collect up all the leaves that have fallen in their own gardens.
+After becoming aware of their neighbours clearing their gardens, many folks simply feel obligated to do the same.
+We all want to do the right thing, no one wants to let their side of the street or their family down; so an ever increasing number of people now feel compelled to head outside in autumn, to collect up and dispose of all the leaves that have fallen in their gardens.

-Fun and positive activities to do this autumn
+Fun and positive activities to take part in this autumn

-I’d like to make a suggestion to the world that where it’s appropriate, we leave fallen leaves under the trees and shrubs they fell from, where these leaves will benefit plants and wildlife.
+I’d like to make a suggestion to the world, that where it’s appropriate, we leave fallen leaves under the trees and shrubs they fell from, where the leaves will benefit plants, hedgehogs, and other wildlife.

 Exceptions – when is it best to collect leaves?

-Naturally there are exceptions and times when leaves should be collected.
+Naturally, there are exceptions and situations when leaves should be collected.

 It’s important to sweep up leaves that have fallen onto pathways and patios, as leaves can make these areas become slippery or dangerous to walk over.
-In these instances, I’d recommend using a broom to sweep up leaves from terraces or paths.
-Rakes and brooms are cheaper, quieter, lighter, and easier to use tools, that are perfectly suited for this job, there’s no need for expensive machinery.
+In these instances, I’d recommend using a broom or a rake to sweep up leaves from terraces or paths.
+Rakes and brooms are inexpensive tools that offer many benefits to gardeners; these tools are quiet, light, effective, and easy to use.

 Too many fallen leaves can upset the balance in a pond.
-If you have a problem with leaves blowing into your pond each autumn, you may want to consider netting your pond, to prevent the leaves from entering the water and decomposing.
-Netting ponds has never appealed to me, but it’s a useful precaution and saves unnecessary work over autumn and winter.
+If you have a problem with leaves blowing into your pond in autumn, you may want to consider netting your pond, to prevent the leaves from entering the water and decomposing.
+Netting ponds has never appealed to me, as I’m not a fan of net (wildlife often get trapped in netting), but this is a useful precaution that saves additional work over autumn and winter.

 I’d always recommend that you collect up fallen rose leaves.
-A fungal disease called black spot, which is also known by its scientific name of Diplocarpon rosae, is a common affliction of roses; affected plants display black markings on their leaves and stems.
+A fungal disease called Rose Black Spot or Black Spot (also known by its scientific name of Diplocarpon rosae) is a common affliction of roses; affected plants display black markings on their leaves and stems, which is often paired with patches of yellow discolouration.
 The leaves of affected roses often turn yellow and drop early.
 Plants with black spot will lose one or two leaves here and there, from the summertime onwards.
 Black spot spoils the appearance of roses, but it also weakens the vigour of infected plants.

 Paths and steps, terraces and patios

-If leaves have fallen onto a path, a terrace or patio, or an area where people may slip or fall, then understandably, it’s important to sweep up and collect the fallen leaves from these areas, too.
-Perhaps you could place your collected leaves in an out of the way area, where hedgehogs and other creatures can live or hibernate?
+If leaves have fallen over a path, a terrace or patio, or an area where people may slip or fall, then understandably it’s important to sweep up and collect the fallen leaves from these areas.
+Perhaps you could move your collected leaves to an out of the way area of your garden, where hedgehogs and other creatures could use the leaves to hibernate?

 If leaving fallen leaves in your garden isn’t an option for you, then I’d recommend you use your leaves to make leaf mould.
-You can’t buy leaf mould, so it’s literally a priceless commodity, which helps to create fantastic compost blends that will support many different types of plants.
-Leaf mould is very easy to make.
-You don’t need any specialist equipment, but if you shred your leaves using a lawnmower first, this will chop them up finely, which will help the leaves to break down faster and it will allow you to contain more leaves in a smaller space, too.
-Put your leaves in a dedicated bin or create a leaf mould section in your composting area, if you’re lucky enough to have one.
+You can’t buy leaf mould, so it’s literally a priceless commodity!
+Leaf mould has many uses, it helps to create a range of fantastic compost blends that support many types of plants.
+It’s super easy to make leaf mould, you don’t need any specialist equipment, but if you shred your leaves using a lawnmower first, this will chop the leaves up into fine shreds, which will help the leaf material to break down at a faster rate and it will allow you to contain more leaves in a smaller space, too.
+Put your leaves in a dedicated bin or create a leaf mould section, in your composting area.

 Alternatively, place your collected leaves in a plastic bag, with the odd hole for drainage.
-When I worked as a gardener and I had to collect leaves, I used to water my gathered leaves in their bag; then I would close the bag and leave it for a couple of years, in a dark and out of the way location.
-If this method works for you, please be sure to place your bag of leaves in an area where the plastic won’t harm wildlife.
+When I worked as a gardener, I used to water my gathered, chopped up leaves as I popped them in a bag; then I would close the bag, leaving it for a couple of years, in a dark and out of the way location.
+If this method works for you, please be sure to place your bag in an area where the plastic can’t harm wildlife.

-You could also add your collected leaves to your compost heap.
-If you plan to do this, I’d advise your to add your leaves to your compost bin in small quantities, a little at a time.
-Fill your compost heap or bin with layers of small amounts of different ingredients, from grass cuttings, leaves, vegetable peelings, etc.
+Another option is to add the leaves to your compost heap.
+If you plan to compost your leaves, add the leaf material to your compost bin a little at a time.
+Fill your compost heap with alternate layers of small amounts of different ingredients, from grass cuttings, leaves, vegetable peelings, etc.

-If you’re looking to grow or maintain a traditional British lawn, or a bowling green inspired, lawned area, then to achieve this look you’ll need to collect the fallen leaves from this part of your garden.
+If you’re looking to grow or maintain a traditional British lawn, or a bowling green inspired lawned area, then to achieve this look you’ll need to collect the fallen leaves from the lawned areas of your garden.
 I’d recommend using a lawn mower with a collection bag attached, or alternatively use a garden rake for this job.

 Autumn is an important time for lawn care.
-If you’re planning on creating or maintaining a traditional lawn, autumn is a time of action!
+If you’re planning to create or maintain a traditional lawn, autumn is a busy season, that’s full of action!
 This is the ideal time to scarifying lawns, to remove dead grass, moss, and thatch.
-Autumn is a key time for lawn care, it’s also an opportunity to aerate the soil and sow grass seeds.
+Autumn is a key time for lawn care, it’s also an opportunity to aerate the soil and sow grass seeds in bare patches.

 Traditional lawns are expensive to maintain, they need regular on-going maintenance.
 A traditional lawn is not a habitat that’s inviting to wildlife.
 If you have a lawn, why not mow the middle and leave the perimeter to grow longer, or mow paths through your lawn?
-Doing this could help to make your garden a more inviting and safe space for wildlife, it will save you time, too.
+Doing this could help to make your garden a more inviting and safe space for wildlife, it will save you time and energy, too!

 Wildlife and the natural world

-Instead of installing a lawn, why not create a meadow?
-Alternatively, if you’re really keen on grass, why not plant an area of specimen cultivated grasses that are allowed to grow to full size?
-You could plant some perennials or bulbs amongst the grasses, to provide added interest and flowers?
-This would provide cover for newts, frogs, toads, hedgehogs, and other wildlife to hide in and if you chose single, un-fussy flowers, you’d also have the opportunity to provide pollen and nectar for bees, hoverflies, butterflies, moths, and other pollinating insects.
+Instead of installing a lawn, why not create a meadow or a flowering lawn?
+Alternatively, if you’re really keen on grass, why not plant an area of specimen grasses that are allowed to grow to full size?
+You could plant some perennials or bulbs in amongst the grasses, to provide added interest and flowers.
+This bushier terrain would provide cover for hedgehogs, and other wildlife to hide in, and if you chose single, un-fussy flowers, you could provide pollen and nectar for bees, butterflies, and other pollinating insects.